What to Know

 Image: Apple.com

-How to Identify Your AirPods by Looking Up the Model Number
+3. How to Identify Your AirPods by the Model Number

 You can use your model number to identify the type of AirPods you have if you're not able to identify them in some other way.
 Below is a list of model numbers and the year they came out.
-This will help you identify what type of AirPods you have and is the best way to answer the question how do I know if I have the AirPods First Generation or Second Generation?
+This will help you identify what type of AirPods you have and is the best way to figure out if you have first-generation or second-generation AirPods.

 AirPods Max